upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/methodologies-and-process-frameworks.md

 Approaches in this family are primarily oriented toward improving coordination, adaptability, and delivery effectiveness.
 Their central concern is the organization of work: how tasks are sequenced, how teams interact, how feedback is incorporated, and how decisions are made in the course of execution.

 They typically assume that effective governance emerges from disciplined practice and structured interaction.
-For example, Scrum emphasizes iterative planning and inspection through defined events and roles, while XP embeds governance in technical discipline through practices such as pair programming and continuous integration.
+Scrum emphasizes iterative planning and inspection through defined events and roles.
+XP embeds governance in technical discipline through practices such as pair programming, test-driven development, and continuous integration.

+Lean Software Development reinforces this orientation by framing governance in terms of flow optimization, waste reduction, and continuous improvement.
+It treats execution discipline and feedback as primary mechanisms for maintaining control over change and variability.

 Scaled frameworks such as SAFe, LeSS, and Disciplined Agile introduce additional layers of coordination across teams and portfolios.
 While they extend governance beyond the team level, their primary structuring mechanisms remain centered on execution planning, synchronization, and delivery flow.